jeretc/captive-portal/README.md

 ##Fake-Portal
 ######Fake portal to get user credentials for social media accounts.

 **Introduction**

 Tthis is a *custom fake evil hotspot portal* to capture credentials.
 It's a deceptive way to get user's social media login accounts.
-This hack was done and tested with *ParrotSec* and *WiFi-Pumpkin*.
+This hack was tested with *ParrotSec* and *WiFi-Pumpkin*.
 You can use any linux machine, mitm tool to perform this attack.
 The techniques are more or less the same.

 **Requirements**
 Wifi-Pumpkin, Apache2 WebServer, Mysql, PhP

-/* Kali & Parrotsec comes with apache, mysql and Php but if you need to install it manually you can install with this command */
+Kali & Parrotsec comes with apache, mysql and Php but if you need to install it manually, these commands will install the necessary files.

-/* Apache2 */
+**Apache2**

-sudo apt-get update
+*sudo apt-get update*
-sudo apt-get install apache2
+*sudo apt-get install apache2*

-/* Mysql */
+**Mysql**

-sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql
+*sudo apt-get install mysql-server libapache2-mod-auth-mysql php5-mysql*

-/* Activate mysql */
+**Activate mysql**

-sudo mysql_install_db
+*sudo mysql_install_db*

-/* Finish up installation running the MySQL set up script */
+**Finish up installation running the MySQL set up script**

-sudo /usr/bin/mysql_secure_installation
+*sudo /usr/bin/mysql_secure_installation*

-/* PhP */
+**PhP**

-sudo apt-get install php5 libapache2-mod-php5 php5-mcrypt
+*sudo apt-get install php5 libapache2-mod-php5 php5-mcrypt*

 /* For Wifi-Pumpkin installation refer to : */